 I’ve had some very sweet hosts who brought us to the last wave easily and who I would play again with in a flash and some who were not.
 For example, there was one host who cared more for pure sniping than protecting the command post.
 While I really truly deeply admire that player’s sniper skills, I am more of a competitive type, so I quit after a while.

 Now, some maps are more difficult than others.
-There are the Winter Market, the Village or even the Lorino Dockyards where your field of vision is pretty much unobstructed most of the time, but the opportunities for keeping yourself effectively hidden are also pretty rare, unless you position yourself inside a building and time your shots carefully.
+There are the Winter Market close to the Abruzza Monastery, the Village and the Maggazeno Facility by day, where your field of vision is pretty much unobstructed most of the time, but the opportunities for keeping yourself effectively hidden are also pretty rare, unless you position yourself inside a building and time your shots carefully.

-Urban and Marina are set in Britanti Village from the second campaign mission and the city of Niroli by day and you have a lot of houses to hide in, but narrow streets.
+Urban and Marina are set in Britanti Village from the second campaign mission and the city of Niroli by day, the Dockyard map is Lorino Dockyard, and here you have a lot of buildings to hide in, but narrow streets/passageways respectively.
 So to get a clear shot sometimes you’ll have to wait quite a while until you can pull the trigger.
 Unfortunately, time is of the essence since, as mentioned before, you have to defend your command post at the same time.
+This said, the hardest map, I think, is Urban.

 The Overwatch missions have you team up with one other player.
 As operative, you’ll see where your sniper is on the mini map or as indicated by the yellow arrow, seen here in the upper right corner.